Loading...

 In the 20th century, DuPage County experienced rapid suburbanization and urban development.
 The county became a popular destination for families looking for a suburban lifestyle, with the construction of housing subdivisions and shopping centers.
 Today, DuPage County is known for its mix of residential, commercial, and industrial areas, as well as its numerous parks, forest preserves, and cultural attractions.
 It continues to be a major economic center in the Chicago metropolitan area.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of DuPage County, Illinois.
+This timeline provides a concise overview of the key events in the history of DuPage County, Illinois.